JamyJones/jjdgdjf/msg.md

-Can javascript code be packaged
+How can javascript games be accelerated with hardware